Jcarth3w/CME-Quest-Adventures/Documentation/Development.md

 ## Tech aspects & Rundown

-This project runs using Godot Engine 4 and includes a web server backend using Docker, PHP, and MySQL
+This project runs using Godot Engine 4 and includes a database using Firebase

-In order to replicate this development environment you will need Godot Engine 4, Docker, an SQL IDE (**SQL WORKBENCH RECOMENDED**) and an IDE (**VS CODE RECOMMENDED**)
+In order to replicate this development environment you will need Godot Engine 4 and access to the firestore in Firebase

 Godot does most of the heavy lifting, it runs the main game and is the main IDE we write code in

-Docker helps us run backend code and our web server, we edit these files using an IDE of our choice
+Firebase handles all of the data and can be accessed using any browser

 This document will guide you in installing and running these technologies as needed.
 This document also gives an in-depth look at the file structure of the project and will explain how to test/debug the code.